Hollywood-Camera-Work/Motion-Matching-Prep/README.md

 ## What It Does

-The goal is to smooth heavily while the character is moving, and reducing smoothing when the character is starting/stopping/turning.
+The goal is to smooth heavily while the character is moving, and reduce smoothing when the character is starting/stopping/turning.

 The algorithm creates a velocity table, and chooses the lowest velocity in a given window around current time as "the velocity".
 This is used to reduce smoothing when slow and more detailed motion is in the near past or future.
 This is the Root Smoothing factor.